-Retirement benefits to employees of the trust are provided by the Teachers' Pension Scheme ('TPS') and the Local Government Pension Scheme ('LGPS').
-These are defined benefit schemes and the assets are held separately from those of the trust.
+Retirement benefits to employees of the Trust are provided by the Teachers' Pension Scheme ('TPS') and the Local Government Pension Scheme ('LGPS').
+These are defined benefit schemes and the assets are held separately from those of the Trust.

-The TPS is an unfunded scheme and contributions are calculated so as to spread the cost of pensions over employees' working lives with the trust in such a way that the pension cost is a substantially level percentage of current and future pensionable payroll.
-The contributions are determined by the Government Actuary on the basis of quadrennial valuations using a projected unit method.
+The TPS is an unfunded scheme and contributions are calculated so as to spread the cost of pensions over employees' working lives with the Trust in such a way that the pension cost is a substantially level percentage of current and future pensionable payroll.
+The contributions are determined by the Government Actuary on the basis of quadrennial valuations using a prospective unit credit method.
 The TPS is an unfunded multi-employer scheme with no underlying assets to assign between employers.
-Consequently, the TPS is treated as a defined contribution scheme for accounting purposes and the contributions are recognised in the period to which they relate...
+Consequently, the TPS is treated as a defined contribution scheme for accounting purposes and the contributions are recognised in the period to which they relate.

-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 AUGUST 2018
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 AUGUST 2019

-The LGPS is a funded multi-employer scheme and the assets are held separately from those of the trust in separate trustee administered funds.
+The LGPS is a funded multi-employer scheme and the assets are held separately from those of the Trust in separate trustee administered funds.
 Pension scheme assets are measured at fair value and liabilities are measured on an actuarial basis using the projected unit credit method and discounted at a rate equivalent to the current rate of return on a high quality corporate bond of equivalent term and currency to the liabilities.
 The actuarial valuations are obtained at least triennially and are updated at each balance sheet date.
 The amounts charged to operating surplus are the current service costs and the costs of scheme introductions, benefit changes, settlements and curtailments.
 They are included as part of staff costs as incurred.
 Net interest on the net defined benefit liability/asset is also recognised in the statement of financial activities and comprises the interest cost on the defined benefit obligation and interest income on the scheme assets, calculated by multiplying the fair value of the scheme assets at the beginning of the period by the rate used to discount the benefit obligations.
 The difference between the interest income on the scheme assets and the actual return on the scheme assets is recognised in other recognised gains and losses.
+Actuarial gains and losses are recognised immediately in other recognised gains and losses.